prosody-events/prosody/README.md

 - For producers: Returns an error after a configurable number of retries
 - Ideal for applications where speed is crucial and failed messages can be handled separately

+### Best-Effort Mode

+Designed for development environments or services where message processing failures are acceptable.
+It features:

+- Simple error logging without retries
+- Failed messages are logged and discarded
+- For consumers: Failed messages are logged and committed
+- For producers: Returns an error after configured timeout
+- Ideal for:
+    - Development and testing environments
+    - Services that can tolerate message loss
+    - Applications where retrying failed messages is not critical

 ## Configuration

 Prosody can be configured through environment variables or programmatically using the builder pattern.
 Both